-Compher scores 1st NHL goal, Avalanche beat Red Wings 3-1
+Duchene ends slump as Avalanche beat Red Wings 3-1

 Justin Abdelkader grabbed the puck along the boards near his own net and sent a nifty backhand pass to Athanasiou, who took it in stride as he sped down the ice.
 Athanasiou was untouched all the way and deked Pickard to the right, beating the goaltender stick side for his 16th of the season.

+The Red Wings and Avalanche teams that combined to win the Stanley Cup five times from 1996-2002 are long gone.
+Detroit sits last in the Atlantic Division with 63 points, while the Avs are the only team already eliminated from postseason contention with 43 points.

 NOTES: Howard played in his 394th game, tying Mike Dunham for 12th among American-born goalies. .
-The Avalanche recalled 22-year-old defenseman Anton Lindholm from San Antonio of the AHL on Monday. .
+The Avalanche recalled 22-year-old defenseman Anton Lindholm from San Antonio on Monday. .
 RW Anthony Mantha was back on the ice for the Red Wings after he was benched the previous two games.

 UP NEXT